 In the example above, the children didn’t get along with their stepfather.
 But even relationships that have always been solid can go sour when there’s money at stake.
 And when you begin to add in multiple children from different marriages, it gets even more complicated.

 Dying without a will may burden your family with the stress of having to deal with your estate without knowing what your wishes were, all while coping with a huge personal loss.
 Fortunately, creating an estate plan isn’t difficult.
-Call Gem McDowell or his associate Lauren Turowetz at (843) 284-1021 to set up an appointment to discuss your estate plan today.
+Call Gem McDowell or his associatess Lauren and Katelyn at (843) 284-1021 to set up an appointment to discuss your estate plan today.